assetnote/commonspeak2/README.md

 `⟩ ./commonspeak2 --project crunchbox-160315 --credentials credentials.json routes --frameworks nodejs,tomcat -l 100000 -o nodejs-tomcat-routes.txt`

+WARNING: running the above query will cost you **lots** of money (over $20 per framework).
+Commonspeak2 will prompt to confirm that this is OK.
+To skip this prompt use the `--silent` flag.

+We will update this repo with any wordlists generated using these options.
+Please keep a watch out for updates to the `/compiled` folder in this repo.

 **Scheduled Wordlist Generation**

 Planned feature to use a cron-like system to allow for wordlist generation from BigQuery to happen continuously.